qperfect-io/mimiqcircuits-python/docs/quick_start.rst

 * `"statevector"` for a highly optimized state vector engine, and
 * `"mps"` for the large-scale Matrix Product States (MPS) method.

-Check out the documentation of the :meth:`~mimiqcircuits.MimiqConnection.execute` function for details.
+Check out the documentation of the :meth:`~mimiqcircuits.MimiqConnection.schedule` function for details.

 Once the execution has finished, the results can be retrieved via the :meth:`~mimiqcircuits.MimiqConnection.getresults` function, which returns a :class:`~mimiqcircuitsQCSResults` structure.